Monte Rosa Therapeutics (GLUE)

 Capital Expenditures

-- The company anticipates that its capital expenditures will continue to increase.
+- The company expects its capital expenditures to continue increasing.

 Trade Ideas